Sting (wrestler): TNA World Heavyweight Champion (2007–2008)

 Sting continued his feud with Abyss while trying to recapture the NWA World Heavyweight Championship, facing him at Final Resolution on January 14, 2007, Against All Odds on February 11 and Destination X on March 11 in a Last Rites match, but he never claimed the title.
 Also, Abyss and Sting were placed in different teams in the Lethal Lockdown match at Lockdown on April 15.
 Sting, with the help of Jeff Jarrett, pinned Abyss to win the match for his team and end their bitter rivalry.

-At Sacrifice on May 13, a match between Sting, Kurt Angle and NWA World Champion Christian Cage was booked.
+At Sacrifice on May 13, a match between Sting, Kurt Angle and NWA World Heavyweight Champion Christian Cage was booked.
 However, on the day of Sacrifice, the National Wrestling Alliance (NWA), the owners of the NWA World Heavyweight and the NWA World Tag Team Championships, stripped Cage of the world title and Team 3D of the tag team titles.
 NWA Executive Director Robert K. Trobich stated the reason was that Cage refused to defend the NWA Title at NWA live events.
 At Sacrifice, Cage, still holding the physical NWA Championship belt, defended what was billed as the "World Heavyweight Championship" against Sting and Angle.
 Angle was the victor of said contest by making Sting submit, and was announced as the new "TNA World Heavyweight Champion".
 The Impact! following the event, the title was labelled as the "TNA World Heavyweight Championship", but the title was vacated.
 A tournament was then held for the title which culminated in a King of the Mountain match at Slammiversary on June 17.
 Sting lost his qualifying match with Samoa Joe after Christopher Daniels interfered.
 Sting instead faced Daniels at Slammiversary, which he ultimately won.

 After his feud with Daniels, Sting began teaming up with his former enemy, Abyss, who had recently turned face.
 Together, the two went on to defeat AJ Styles and Tomko on July 15 at Victory Road.
 While trying to help Abyss win a match against Styles, Sting and Abyss were attacked by Christian's Coalition.
 Abyss was pulled under the ring and Sting was slammed into broken glass by Tomko, before Abyss emerged bleeding profusely, before being slammed into the broken glass and thumbtacks.
 The following week, Sting and Abyss got revenge by defeating Christian and Styles in a ladder match, in the process earning a contract that allowed them to pick the type of match between Abyss and Christian at Hard Justice on August 12.
 Sting's team won in a "Doomsday Chamber of Blood" match, with Abyss pinning Styles to become the number one contender for the TNA World Heavyweight Championship.